nolauren/teaching/DHandR.md

   ------------------------------ ----------------------------------------------------

 <span>**Course Description:**</span>
-Digital Humanities or “DH” brings the application of computing to humanities questions.
-In this course, we will explore applying computational image analysis with R.

- By the end of the course, we will:
+ In this course, we will explore applying computational image analysis with R. By the end of the semester, we will:

+-   Understand the core concepts and methods of image analysis

 -   Become familiar with the programming language R

--   Understand the core concepts and methods of image analysis

 -   Understand how to apply image analysis to answer scholarly questions